DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 The workflow generates three main types of information:

 ### 1. Subsurface Storage Proxy
-A monthly time series representing deeper water storage, derived by subtracting GLDAS near‑surface water from GRACE total water storage.
-This residual is not literal groundwater, but it reflects deeper hydrological behaviour.
+A monthly time series representing deeper water storage, derived by subtracting GLDAS near-surface water from GRACE total water storage.
+This residual is not literal groundwater, but it reflects deeper hydrological behaviour and other unmodelled storage components.

-### 2. Long‑Term Trends
+### 2. Long-Term Trends
 A Theil–Sen trend is calculated for each pixel, showing whether subsurface storage is increasing, stable, or declining.
 This method is resistant to noise and missing data.

 ### 3. Hotspot Classification